Grandalfwise/AI-RPG-Website/README.md

-# AI Dungeon Master RPG
+# AIBound

-AI Dungeon Master RPG is an **interactive text-based adventure** where an **AI acts as the Dungeon Master (DM)**, guiding players through an evolving story based on their choices.
+AIBound is an **interactive text-based adventure** where an **AI acts as the Dungeon Master (DM)**, guiding players through an evolving story based on their choices.

-Live demo now available at [rpg.obsidiusnet.au](https://rpg.obsidiusnet.au/)
+Live demo now available at [aibound.obsidiusnet.au](https://aibound.obsidiusnet.au/)

 ## 🎮 How It Works
 1. **Choose a Story** – Pick from different adventure settings (e.g., **fantasy, sci-fi, horror**).